 The Provincial Advocate may identify systemic problems involving children, conduct reviews and provide education and advice on the issue of advocacy and the rights of children.

 UNICEF Canada is a Canadian non-governmental organization established more than 50 years ago.
 UNICEF Canada is one of 36 National Committees around the world who play a vital role in generating fundraising revenue, public support and awareness for UNICEF’s work and are also advocates for the protection and realization of children’s rights.

 MyGSA.ca is a resource promoting safer and inclusive schools for the lesbian, gay, bisexual, trans, queer and questioning (LGBTQ) community.

 This resource is made available through Egale Canada Human Rights Trust (ECHRT), Canada’s only national charity promoting lesbian, gay, bisexual, and trans (LGBT) human rights through research, education and community engagement.

 A website of Community Legal Education Ontario (CLEO) providing information about the Youth Criminal Justice Act.

 This website gives information to parents to support advocacy for children in Ontario public schools.
 It has tips and strategies to help parents ensure the school is meeting their child’s education needs.

 A project of Pro Bono Ontario which provides pro bono (free) lawyers for familes with limited means in the area of education law for children.

-The Law Society of Upper Canada (Ontario) can assist you in finding a lawyer in Ontario.
+The Law Society of Ontario can assist you in finding a lawyer.
 Visit the Lawyer Referral Service to apply on-line.

 If in crisis, e.g. being held in custody: 1-855-947-5255 or 416-947-5255, M – F, 9am – 5pm.